Buckland Newton

-The village lies within the Buckland Newton Hundred.
+The parish covers an area of around 4200 acre and includes the hamlets of Bookham, Duntish, Henley and Sharnhill Green.
+In the 2021 census it had a population of 671 living in 289 households.

 Amenities in the village include a pub (The Gaggle of Geese), shop, primary school and village hall.

-Approximately three quarters of the parish lies within the Dorset Area of Outstanding Natural Beauty.

 History

 The name 'Buckland' derives from bōc-land, Old English for 'charter land' or land with special privileges created by royal diploma, while 'Newton' is a more recent addition taken from Sturminster Newton, a nearby town.

 Evidence for prehistoric settlement comes from Bronze Age barrows at Gales Hill and the Iron Age hill fort of Dungeon Hill.

-The parish originally had five settlements, each with their own open field system: Buckland Newton, Brockhampton, Duntish, Henley (perhaps previously known as Knoll) and Minterne Parva, the last now part of Minterne Magna parish.
+The historic parish was larger than the modern civil parish, at around 6000 acre, and originally had five settlements, each with their own open field system: Buckland Newton, Brockhampton, Duntish, Henley (perhaps previously known as Knoll) and Minterne Parva, the last now part of Minterne Magna parish.
 Farms based on small mediaeval enclosures include Chaston Farm, Revels Farm, and possibly Bookham.

-Although the Parish Church of the Holy Rood was restored in the 19th century, it has a 13th-century chancel and 15th-century nave, west tower and aisles, plus fragments of 12th-century sculpture which are evidence of an earlier structure.
+Although the parish church of the Holy Rood was restored in the 19th century, it has a 13th-century chancel and 15th-century nave, west tower and aisles, plus fragments of 12th-century sculpture which are evidence of an earlier structure.
 In 1980 the writer and literary director Roland Gant described Holy Rood as "a lovely church", but that the first impression it created was not favourable due to its exterior having been rendered in cement, "giving the Perpendicular square tower the look of a Foreign Legion fort".
 The church has six bells, the oldest having been cast around 1380.

 Duntish Court, sited about 1/2 mi north of the main village, was a compact, classical country house built in 1764 beside the main Weymouth to Bath turnpike road.
-Designed by Sir William Chambers for Fitzwalter Foy, the Court — originally named Castle Hill — had notable plasterwork, grounds of 1300 acre and played a role in the arrest of agricultural labourers in Dorset's 'Captain Swing' riots of 1830.
+Designed by William Chambers for Fitzwalter Foy, the court — originally named Castle Hill — had notable plasterwork, grounds of 1300 acre and played a role in the arrest of agricultural labourers in Dorset's 'Captain Swing' riots of 1830.
 It was demolished in 1965.